ekholmst/regenopt/README.md

 Code distributed under the MIT license.
 Data licensed under CC BY 4.0.
 To view a copy of this license, visit https://creativecommons.org/licenses/by/4.0/.

 Tested on Ubuntu 18.04 / RHEL / Python 3.

+This work was supported by the TyviTuho project funded by the Ministry of Agriculture and Forestry of Finland through the Catch the carbon research and innovation program (funding decision VN/5206/2021).

+Contact: eero.holmstrom@luke.fi